GoogleCloudPlatform/gcsfuse/docs/semantics.md

 # Caching

 Cloud Storage FUSE has four forms of optional caching: stat, type, list, and file.
 Stat and type caches are enabled by default.
-Using Cloud Storage FUSE with file caching, kernel-list caching, stat caching, or type caching enabled can significantly increase performance but reduces consistency guarantees.
+Using Cloud Storage FUSE with file caching, list caching, stat caching, or type caching enabled can significantly increase performance but reduces consistency guarantees.
 The different forms of caching are discussed in this section, along with their trade-offs and the situations in which they are and are not safe to use.

 The default behavior is appropriate, and brings significant performance benefits, when the bucket is never modified or is modified only via a single Cloud Storage FUSE mount.
 If you are using Cloud Storage FUSE in a situation where multiple actors will be modifying a bucket, be sure to read the rest of this section carefully and consider disabling caching.